Best Carpet Choices for Basements?

 it worth it or should I just go with what the contractor going to install?
 Is

 Berber carpet last longer than any other carpet?
-The only carpet area I have is
+The only carpeted area I have is

-upstairs, in mostly the bedrooms and stair.
+upstairs, in mostly the bedrooms and stairs.
 There will only be 2 people living

-there and we tend not to make a lot of mess, but I do have quite a few guest
+there and we tend not to make a lot of mess, but I do have quite a few guests

 over throughout the year.
 In addition, I have a dog (lab) but I am going to try